All Episodes

 It's staying closed for a while.

-Um and and this stuff is like it's very efficient.
+And this stuff is very efficient.

-The message has to be that you know we do not recognize the city government either.
+The message has to be that, you know, we do not recognize the city government either.

-If you try to close this down we will look for your house, burn it, we will physically fight the police if we want to clear one of our places.
+We will physically fight the police if we try to clear one of our places.

-We will go to war, and you will lose.
+We will go to war and you will lose.

 So that is bad enough.